sourcegraph/about/content/blogposts/2023/incident-draft.md

 ### Background

-Sourcegraph experienced a security incident on August 30, 2023 where a malicious actor used an admin access token in our public Sourcegraph instance at Sourcegraph.com that was errantly available.
+Sourcegraph experienced a security incident on August 30, 2023 where a malicious actor used a leaked admin access token in our public Sourcegraph instance at Sourcegraph.com.
 The malicious external user used their privileges to increase API rate limits for users.

 On August 30, 2023 our team noticed a significant increase in API usage and began investigating the cause.